Georgism: Main tenets

+Land rent and wealth

 A supply and demand diagram showing the effects of land-value taxation in which burden of the tax is entirely on the landowner when the tax is implemented.
 The rental price of land does not change and there is no deadweight loss.

 Henry George is best known for popularizing the argument that government should be funded by a tax on land rent rather than taxes on labor.
 He believed that although scientific experiments could not be performed in political economy, theories could be tested by comparing different societies with different conditions and by thought experiments about the effects of various factors.
 Applying this method, he concluded that many societal problems, such as poverty, inequality, and economic booms and busts, can be attributed to private ownership of the necessary resource: land rent.
 In his most celebrated book, Progress and Poverty, George argues that the appropriation of land rent for private use contributes to persistent poverty in spite of technological progress, and causes economies to tend toward boom-and-bust cycles.
 According to George, people justly own what they create, but natural opportunities and land belong equally to all.

 The tax upon land values is, therefore, the most just and equal of all taxes.
 It falls only upon those who receive from society a peculiar and valuable benefit, and upon them in proportion to the benefit they receive.
 It is the taking by the community, for the use of the community, of that value which is the creation of the community.
 It is the application of the common property to common uses.
 When all rent is taken by taxation for the needs of the community, then will the equality ordained by Nature be attained.
 No citizen will have an advantage over any other citizen save as is given by his industry, skill, and intelligence; and each will obtain what he fairly earns.
 Then, but not till then, will labor get its full reward, and capital its natural return.